ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-02-25-ux-is-not-all-about-apps-by-masakazu-iwabu-and-focus-on-ux-prototyping-by-ryan-barkataki-and-tom-coombs.md

 ---
 layout: post
 title: 2016 Feb-UX Talk Tokyo #23 - "UX is not (all) about Apps” by Masakazu Iwabu and "Focus on UX Prototyping" by Ryan Barkataki and Tom Coombs
 snippet: UXTalkTokyo is BACK for March!
-There will be two presentations: 1) Soundcheck: User Testing at ...
+There will be two presentations -  1) Soundcheck -  User Testing at -
 ---
 33 participants